-Point cloud data have potential applications such as panoramic image georeferencing (Shade et al. 1998) and distance-valueadded panoramic image processing (Verbree et al. 2005) for 3D-Geographical Information System visualization.
-However, point-cloud visualization has two issues.
+Point-cloud visualization has two issues.
 The first is the near-far problem caused by distance differences between the viewpoint and the scanned points.
 The second is the transparency effect caused by rendering hidden points among near-side points.
 These effects degrade the quality of a point-cloud visualization.
 Splat-based ray tracing (Linsen et al. 2007) is a methodology that generates a photorealistic curved surface on a panoramic view using normal vectors from point-cloud data.
 The long time period required for surface generation in the 3D work space is a problem.
 Furthermore, the curved-surface description is inefficient in representing urban and natural objects as Geographical Information System data.
 Thus, we have applied a point-based rendering application with a simpler filtering algorithm (Nakagawa 2013) to generate panoramic range images from a random-point cloud.
-The processing flow of point-based rendering is described in Figure 2.
+The processing flow of point-based rendering is described in Figure 3.

-Figure 2.
+Figure 3.
 Point-based rendering